Student Rights and Responsibilities

 -

-An opportunity for the student to make up any assignments and tests missed during the period of suspension or emergency expulsion.
+An opportunity for the student to make up any assignments and tests missed during the period of suspension or emergency removal.

 -